 - Customizing the Quick Access Toolbar with custom buttons

 - Navigating quickly through a document using keyboard shortcuts

-- Selecting characters, words, paragraphs and an entire document using your mouse or keyboard
+- Quickly selecting characters, words, paragraphs or an entire document using a mouse or keyboard shortcuts

 Inserting and Manipulating Images

 - Resizing an image proportionally

 - Applying different types of formatting to an image

 - Changing an image from inline to floating and vice versa

 - Adding and editing custom AutoCorrect entries to quickly enter repetitive text and / or images such as logos